Advancing Basic Science for Humanity

 Henry T. Yang

 He has served on scientific advisory boards for the Department of Defense, U.S. Air Force, U.S. Navy, NASA, and National Science Foundation.
-He currently chairs the Association of Pacific Rim Universities, and is immediate past chair of the Association of American Universities.
-He also serves on the President’s Committee for the National Medal of Science and the Kavli Foundation board, and is chairman of the board for the Thirty Meter Telescope project.
+He is a past chair of the Association of American Universities and the Association of Pacific Rim Universities, and served two terms on the President’s Committee for the National Medal of Science.
+He currently chairs the international Thirty Meter Telescope project.

-Dr. Yang has received a number of recognitions for his research, teaching, and public service, including the Benjamin Garver Lamme gold medal from the American Society of Engineering Education; the 2008 AIAA Structures, Structural Dynamics, and Materials Award; and six honorary doctorates.
+Dr. Yang has received a number of recognitions for his research, teaching, and public service, including seven honorary doctorates; the ASEE Benjamin Garver Lamme Award; the AIAA Structures, Structural Dynamics, and Materials Award; and the 2016 NAE Arthur M. Bueche Award.
 He is a member of the National Academy of Engineering and a Fellow of AIAA, ASEE, and ASME.